 Online Reputation Management

-While reputation management is succinctly defined as managing a business’ reputation, it can be broken down more thoroughly into these categories:
+While reputation management is defined as managing a business’ reputation, it can be broken down into these categories:

 - Building a reputation.
 Where a business is just getting started, it is very important to build a strong, positive reputation.
 A business that fails to do this can suffer mightily when others attempt to fill the vacuum with information that is incorrect, incomplete or downright dishonest.

 - Maintaining a reputation.
-Building a strong, positive reputation is a good start, but one cannot then neglect their business’ reputation and hope that it will remain in good shape.
-A reputation must be actively maintained through various actions that are designed to help spread more positive news and fight against the potential of negative news.
+Building a strong, positive reputation is a good start.
+However, one cannot neglect their business’ reputation and hope that it will remain in good shape.
+A reputation must be actively maintained through various actions that are designed to help spread more positive news and fight against potential negative news.

 - Repairing a reputation.
-If a business has suffered a bad reputation for any reason it is necessary to repair their reputation so they do not continue to experience negative effects as a result.
+If a business has suffered a bad reputation for any reason it is necessary to repair their reputation so they do not continue to experience negative effects.

-Obviously, reputation management is not a fast action, but rather a time-consuming process that takes time.
-Reputation management is also not a one-size-fits-all proposition, as just as businesses develop different reputations, so too must they handle their reputation differently and specific to their needs.
-The strategies employed in reputation management may take three months to begin yielding steady results, but all energies expended are very worthwhile.
+Reputation management is not a fast action.
+It can be a rather a time-consuming process.
+It is also not a one-size-fits-all proposition.
+Just as businesses develop different reputations, so too must they handle them differently.
+It has to be specific to their needs.
+The strategies employed in reputation management may take three months to begin yielding steady results.
+All energies expended are very worthwhile.

 - Maintaining a blog.
 A blog is an important way for businesses to speak to consumers in a very personal way, rather than allowing other sources to essentially translate for them.
 To attract and hold reader attention, a blog should be updated regularly–at least once a week if not more often.